The ‘Curse’ of the Homemade Will

 Rogers v Rogers Young [2016] WASC 208

-Mum’s Will left everything to her.
+Mum’s Will left everything to Alexandra.
 Mum died of cancer when Alexandra was not yet 18.
 The Estate was intended to be held in trust until Alexandra was 25.
-Unfortunately, mum’s newsagent Will kit did not agree.
+Unfortunately, Mum’s newsagent Will Kit did not agree.
 The Will was ambiguous as to what ’25 years of age’ meant.

-The penny dreadful Will kit cost the daughter $200,000: $100,000 to attack a Will and $100,000 to defend.
-It’s paid by the estate, so 18-year-old Alexandra lost out here.
-Mum could have gone to our law firm’s website and built a professional Will for a mere few hundred dollars.
+The penny dreadful Will kit cost the daughter $200,000.
+This was $100,000 to attack a Will and $100,000 to defend.
+The estate pays it, so 18-year-old Alexandra lost out here.
+Mum could have gone to our law firm’s website and built a professional Will.

 The daughter not wanting to wait another 7 years for her money is understandable.
 Save your loved ones the headaches and stress.